 But updates carry over your computer’s old files and settings from previous versions, so the updates themselves could be the source of the problem.
 The remedy?
 Tap or click here for 10 ways to fix the most common Windows 10 issues.
 But that’s not all.
 Sometimes you need a clean install.

 Warning: A clean install of Windows will erase everything on your hard drive.
 To avoid loss of important files and existing programs, create a backup of all data and ensure you have the necessary software installation discs or programs before you begin.
+This tip is brought to you by IDrive, a sponsor of Kim’s national radio show.

 How to back up critical files